3r1d/test/20181104_report_galaxy_cwl_is.md

 ## Overview

-In order to run a CWL workflow with Galaxy-CWL, some modifications must be made in Galaxy-CWL, Cwltool and CWL workflow files.
+In order to run a CWL workflow with Galaxy-CWL, some modifications must be made in Galaxy-CWL, Cwltool, CWL tools files and CWL workflow files.

 This document describes those modifications.